Lesson 3: Debugging with Serial

 Once you turn on serial (via Serial.begin()), you can no longer use digital Pins 0 or 1 for I/O because these pins are used for serial communication (digital pin 0 is RX and pin 1 is TX).
 See Arduino documentation.

-This is why many of my “starter” examples use Pin 3 rather than Pins 0 or 1 (Pin 3 also has the added benefit of being configurable for analog output, which we’ll get to in the next lesson).
+This is why many of our “starter” examples use Pin 3 rather than Pins 0 or 1 (Pin 3 also has the added benefit of being configurable for analog output, which we’ll get to in the next lesson).

 Build a simple “Hello World!”
 Serial.print program